jeshi2/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles - will list files in long format 4-listmorefiles - dispaly current content include hidden files with long format 5-listfilesdigitonly - list files with digit
+3-listfiles - will list files in long format 4-listmorefiles - dispaly current content include hidden files with long format 5-listfilesdigitonly - list files with digit 6-firstdirectory - create a dir in tmp
+7-movethatfile - move betty to another directory